-Empathy.
+Empathy for the target audience.
 Arguably one of the most important qualities an adviser or planner possesses.

 Most are great at seeing problems from somebody else’s perspective.
 But, in our experience, that doesn’t always extend to marketing, with some advisers and planners prone to making two fundamental mistakes:

 - Failing to practice evidence based marketing by following a course of action they believe to be true, without evidence.
 Even worse, ignoring the available evidence.
 We wrote about this issue some weeks ago, you can read that blog by clicking here